lcrespom/Modulator/README.md

 	- Limitation: a control node can only control a single node
 		- Prevent from connecting a control node to more than one destination
 		- Or else, modify the UI to support multiple destination nodes
-	- Long term:
 	- Portamento
 	- Polyphonic synth via a graph clone per voice
+	- Long term:
 		- Tracker
 		- Custom nodes with WebWorker
 		- Composite nodes, e.g. LFO+Gain
 		- Record & save audio
+		- Server-side part, supporting:
+			- Loading & saving of resources: synth modules, songs, samples, etc.
+			- User area storing user's synths, current work, etc.

 - UI
 	- Help button explaining how to connect etc.